zainulhasan/Bhadoo-Cloud/README.md

 Supported by [BrowserStack](https://www.browserstack.com/), which allows us to test projects online with any browser as a service. :-)

-Document Last Updated on 6:57 pm Sunday, 20 September 2019 (IST).
+Document Last Updated on 10:52 am Saturday, 12 October 2019 (IST).